 Follow this link.
 (Signing up through this link will give you an extra £10 cashback!)
 Create an account.
 You will need to enter a few details including bank details.
 Don’t worry about this.
 They are NOT going to take money from you.
 They are going to give you the money.

 Technically you have to pay for neither.
-The premium account will take your first £5 of cashback a year but in return you get your money a bit quicker so I think it’s worth it.
-If your nervous though go for the free one and you can always upgrade later.
+The premium account will take your first £5 of cashback a year but in return, you get your money a bit quicker so I think it’s worth it.
+If you’re nervous though go for the free one and you can always upgrade later.